Mongrels (TV series): Reception

+‘Mongrels’ was a funny and innovative comedy that we were proud to have on the channel but after two series we felt it was time to try something new.
+We regularly have to make difficult decisions about how we spend our budget and occasionally these decisions will prove unpopular with some members of the audience.
+There is, however, plenty of new comedy coming soon to the channel for viewers to enjoy.

 Awards and nominations

 Mongrels won the Royal Television Society Craft and Design Award 2009–2010 for "Production Design – Entertainment and Non-Drama" led by production designer Simon Rogers.
 It was also nominated for the award for "Tape and Film Editing – Entertainment and Situation Comedy" led by film editor Nigel Williams, but lost to Pete versus Life.

 In 2011, Brown won the BAFTA Craft Award for "Break-through Talent".
 The series was nominated for the Ursa Major Award for "Best Anthropomorphic Dramatic Short Work or Series" in 2010 (series 1) and 2011 (series 2).

-In 2012, Andy Heath & Iestyn Evans won the Royal Television Society Craft and Design Award 2011/12 for special effects in Mongrels Series 2, beating Downton Abbey and Great Expectations in the process.
+In 2012, Andy Heath and Iestyn Evans won the Royal Television Society Craft & Design Award for special effects in Mongrels Series 2.

 Appearances in other programmes

 On 13 August 2011, the cast of Mongrels took part in the BBC's Comedy Prom, in which they performed the song "Middleclass is Magical" from the seventh episode of the first series, "Marion The Superfluous Feed Character".
 The performance was broadcast live on BBC Radio 3, and later broadcast on BBC Two on 27 August 2011.

-On 7 November 2021, a skit for Children in Need titled Puppet Aid entered production.
-Nelson and Marion appear in the video alongside various characters from children's television.
-Andy Heath and Warrick Brownlow-Pike performed Nelson and Marion respectively, with Rufus Jones and Dan Tetsell reprising their voice roles.
-The skit aired on BBC One during the Children in Need Live Show at 20:45 on 19 November 2021.
-This marked the first appearance of Mongrels characters in new BBC material since the conclusion of series 2 in December 2011.
+Mongrels characters Nelson and Marion appeared in the Children in Need skit Puppet Aid, which aired on BBC One on 19 November 2021.
+Rufus Jones and Dan Tetsell did not reprise their voice roles as Nelson and Marion.
+Instead, Nelson's performer Andy Heath and Marion's performer Warrick Brownlow-Pike provided their voices, with Brownlow-Pike stating that "We became good mimics whilst making the series."